KeepKindling/Baby-Book-Club/README.md

 - I used 6 different colors that focused on beige and silver/white backgrounds
 - I used black for text and dark green for headers
+- I used azure as the background for the form and light beige for the input elements

 ## Testing